top of page

 Details of the RMD rule

 • How much: The amount you’re required to withdraw annually is calculated by accounting for your date of birth, account balance, and the life expectancy factor, which is a number ranging from 27.4 at age 72 to 2.0 at age 120.
-For example, a 72-year-old with an investment value of $200K at the end of 2021 would be required to withdraw $7,299.27 in 2022 to meet their RMD requirements.

 • The method: You can withdraw your RMD in a few various options, whether a lump sum payout or consistent distributions throughout the year.
 If you have multiple retirement accounts that require an RMD, the way you structure your withdrawals depends on the account type.
 If you own multiple IRAs, for example, the withdrawal can typically come from one account to cover the total obligation; however, for 401(k)s, the withdrawal must come separately from each 401(k).